 Line 1&2

-Create an instance of CThostFtdcMdApi using CreateFtdcMdApi method.
-The first parameter is the directory of local stream files.
-Stream files are local files generated by quotation API or trade API, postfixed with .con, recording the number of all packets received by the client.
-The second parameter means the communication mode is TCP (false) or UDP (true).
+Create an instance of CThostFtdcMdApi using the CreateFtdcMdApi method.
+The first parameter is the directory of local flow files.
+Flow files are local files generated by quotation API or trade API, postfixed with .con, which record the number of all packets received by the client.
+The second parameter indicates the transmission mode is TCP (false) or UDP (true).

 If developers need to use multicast quotation, they should also set the third parameter bIsMulticast.
 Only when the second and third parameters are both set to be true, the quotation data will be transmitted via multicast.

-Note: The multicast quotation can only be used within intranet.
+Note: The multicast quotation can only be used within an intranet.

 For detailed introduction of flow files, please refer to the “Appendix” chapter.